Arms-length management organisation: Tax status

 An ALMO cannot benefit from the same tax exemptions as a local authority.
-As a result, after discussions with KPMG, HM Revenue & Customs have published guidance which states that provided certain conditions are met they will view activities between the ALMO and the local authority as a non-trading activity and so any profit arising will not be taxable.
+As a result, after discussions with the accounting firm of KPMG, HM Revenue & Customs have published guidance stating that, provided certain conditions are met, they will view activities between the ALMO and the local authority as a non-trading activity and so any profit arising will not be taxable.

 Criticisms

-Since ALMOs are non-profit organisations which can receive extra funding dependent on performance, critics have argued that ALMOs may be susceptible to cost-cutting measures, including worse pay and conditions for staff compared to the private sector, leading in turn to high staff turnover.
+Since ALMOs are non-profit organisations that can receive extra funding, dependent on performance, critics have argued that ALMOs may be susceptible to cost-cutting measures, including worse pay and conditions for staff compared to the private sector, leading in turn to high staff turnover.
 However, the only inevitable additional cost of an ALMO is for its governance arrangements, which are typically less than 1% of management costs.

 Others, such as the campaigning group Defend Council Housing (DCH), have characterised ALMOs as a stepping stone to stock transfer (the transfer of council housing away from local authorities), in areas where this would have previously been politically unacceptable.

 Level of success

-The National Federation of ALMOs stated that as at March 2008, 77% of tenants reported satisfaction with ALMO housing management.
-They also stated that 90% of ALMOs which have been inspected achieved a 2- or 3- star rating, therefore being eligible for extra funding.
+The National Federation of ALMOs stated that, as of March 2008, 77% of tenants reported satisfaction with ALMO housing management.
+They also stated that 90% of ALMOs that have been inspected achieved a 2- or 3-star rating, and are therefore eligible for extra funding.
 They also report significant efficiency savings and an enhanced timetable for reaching the Decent Homes Standard for much of the country's housing stock.

-In 2009 the government diverted money from ALMOs to building new homes.
-Councils that had promoted ALMOs in order to access the extra funding, and the tenants who had got involved, felt betrayed at the decision.
+In 2009, the government diverted money from ALMOs to building new homes.
+Councils that had promoted ALMOs in order to access the extra funding, and the tenants who had got involved, felt betrayed by the decision.

-A number of ALMOs are considering whether to proceed with the construction of new housing which would be owned and managed by the ALMO.
+A number of ALMOs are considering whether to proceed with the construction of new housing that would be owned and managed by the ALMO.
 The ability of ALMOs to undertake new build projects is considered by the Government to be a way for ALMOs to develop and be financially viable post 2010, i.e. after the Decent Homes target date.